A minimal Kurepa tree with respect to club embeddings: -Completeness, Iteration and Chain Condition

-\begin{itemize} \item Unlike Lemma 2.4 of chapter VIII of \cite{proper_forcing}, in the last lemma there is no hypothesis on the length of the iteration.
-In other words by the lemmas in this section, as long as $\kappa$ is regular and greater than the continuum, any countable support iteration of posets that have the $S$-cic for $\kappa$ has the $\kappa$-cc. \item It is possible to define $S$-proper posets to be the ones which have $M$-generic condition $q$ below $p$, whenever $M$ comes from a stationary set $S$, and $p$ is a condition inside $M$.
+We finish this section with a few remarks.
+Unlike Lemma 2.4 of chapter VIII of \cite{proper_forcing}, in the last lemma there is no hypothesis on the length of the iteration.
+In other words by the lemmas in this section, as long as $\kappa$ is regular and greater than the continuum, any countable support iteration of posets that have the $S$-cic for $\kappa$ has the $\kappa$-cc.

+It is possible to define $S$-proper posets to be the ones which have $M$-generic condition $q$ below $p$, whenever $M$ comes from a stationary set $S$, and $p$ is a condition inside $M$.
 These posets inherit many nice properties of proper posets.
-For instance, they preserve stationarity of all stationary subsets of $S$, and their countable support iterations do not add new branches to $\omega_1$-trees provided that the iterands have this property. \item $S$-properness is obviously weaker than both $S$-completeness and properness.
-The behavior of $S$-proper posets might be of interest if they are useful tools for interesting problems.
+For instance, they preserve stationarity of all stationary subsets of $S$, and their countable support iterations do not add new cofinal branches to $\omega_1$-trees provided that the iterands have this property. $S$-properness is weaker than both $S$-completeness and properness.